Let’s start from the beginning /// or click here to skip to why it should matter to you.

 How are you better?

 There will always be someone better.
-However, if you fit the criteria of the type of service-based business client I want to work with and looking for a full (re)brand package solution, I can get you selling in less than three weeks.
+However, if you fit the criteria of the type of web app business client I want to work with and looking for that UI/UX tlc, I can get your software design patterns aligned with your project goals in less than three weeks.

 How do you plan on delivering that fast?